Help us improve your experience.

 Configure automatic ESI on an aggregated Ethernet interface on which LACP is enabled.

-Include the auto-derive and lacp configuration statements at the [edit interfaces aeX esi] hierarchy level.
+Include the auto-derive configuration statement at the [edit interfaces aeX esi] hierarchy level, with the lacp option under the auto-derive statement.

 The ESI is derived from the configured values for the system-id and admin-key configuration statements at the [edit interfaces aeX aggregated-ether-options lacp] hierarchy level.